POWDER SEGREGATION DUE TO ELUTRIATION

 Furthermore Matcon have developed a hygienic anti-vacuum vent to help maintain an equal pressure system when discharging material.

-Learn more about the Matcon Cone Valve with this useful animation.
+Learn more about the Matcon Cone Valve with the video opposite.

 Did we answer your powder handling problem?